vruchtvlees/tiny-flux/README.md

 # tiny-flux
-A very small, fast implementation of the Flux design pattern
+A very small, fast implementation of the Flux design pattern.
+It does exactly what you need, and nothing more.
+Less than 200 lines uncompressed, **800** bytes when minified and gzipped.

 ## Installation
 ```